KGNANAVEL/greedden-tailwind/README.md

-Sure!
+gitSure!
 Here's a complete `README.md` file for a GitHub project named **GreenDen**, a modern responsive website built using **Tailwind CSS**.
 This template assumes it's a UI/landing page for a plant shop or eco-friendly brand.
 You can customize sections as needed:

 ---